How Much Does Invoice Factoring Costs?

 What are Factoring Rates?

-The invoice factoring rate that your company will be offered mainly depends on the following three variables:
+The invoice factoring rate that your company will be offered mainly depends on:

 - The model the factoring company uses to structure its discount rates,